Fitzwilliam has a history unlike that of any other Cambridge college.

 The first eight non-collegiate students were admitted in 1869.
 At least six were mature students, including two schoolmasters and a surgeon.
 At that time, and for the next century, the students lived in lodgings with landladies.
 The building known as Fitzwilliam Hall was purchased in 1887; situated on Trumpington Street opposite the Fitzwilliam Museum, it was where they socialised and received some teaching.
 The name Fitzwilliam House was adopted in 1924.

 Student numbers grew, with a post-WWI peak of over 300 recorded in 1920.
 In 1944, it was decided that a new and larger building was needed, and by 1960 land had been purchased by the University and an architect – the celebrated modernist Sir Denys Lasdun – appointed.
 Fitzwilliam House moved to its current site in 1963, and in 1966 it was granted a Royal Charter and became Fitzwilliam College.

 Today, Fitzwilliam is among the largest of the Cambridge colleges, with a community of around 450 undergraduates, 350 graduates, 55 Fellows and 120 staff.

-In 2019 we will mark 150 years of Fitzwilliam’s unique history with a series of events.
-In addition, we are inviting alumni to share their memories as part of a special memories project.
+In 2019 we marked 150 years of Fitzwilliam’s unique history with a series of events, including our Access and Widening Participation Conference in September.
 You can read the full story of the College’s history in Fitzwilliam: The First 150 Years of a Cambridge College.